google/codeworld/RequirementChecker.md

 constraint language; rather, it was the set of requirements needed for a specific test case, and was therefore implemented first (in a hacky way).
 The language is strongly subject to change in the future.

+Here are the current three checks implemented.

+- `matchesExpected(var, 999999)`

+  Checks that the definition of `var`, once source locations are cleared, hashes to the given value (module 1 million).
+This is used to verify that the student hasn't modified code they weren't supposed to change.

+- `hasSimpleParams(var)`

+  Checks that `var` is defined as a function, all of whose arguments are plain variables.
+Any use of more complex pattern matching will cause this requirements to fail.
+It will also fail if `var` is not defined.

+- `definedByFunction(var, func)`

+  Checks that `var` is defined directly to be `func` applied to some arguments.
+This example was implemented directly because it was the main point of the test class where we first tried out this feature.

+The existing language should not be interpreted as any indicator of future syntax.
+In particular, it seems likely we will settle on a more standard format in the future, rather than a custom parser.
+Something like YAML or HCL seems best.